ojaha065/simplePHPLoginSystem/README.md

 3. PHP's PDO interface or `PDO_MYSQL` driver is not available or configured properly.
  Try updating to the latest version of PHP if possible.
 Make sure you or your host enable `PDO_MYSQL`.
 4. Your host's firewall is blocking the connection.
  Make sure that your or your host's firewall is not blocking the connection.
+Please note that some hosts disallow MySQL connections to outside their infrastructure.
 5. Something else.
  Please open issue here on GitHub i and I try to figure it out.

+### Does the "Remember me" option on the login page even work?
+No, it doesn't and it's been that way far too long, I know.
+I'm planning to get to it, soon™.

 ### Dates and/or times are wrong!
 Notice that on default settings the dates are saved in European format.
 (Day before month) You can change that behavior with a config option in **config.php**.
 Also, the saved time is the **server's time, not your/user computer's**.
 If your host is in different time zone than you then the the times will be offset.
 I'm planning to add $timeOffset config option to help with this problem.

+### Why I can't set my own password when creating a account via admin panel?
+I consider it a security risk as some people would be inclined to use too simple or same passwords.
+However, I might allow this in future versions via a config option.